Search Icon

 Overload Relays

 An overload relay protects electric motors from overheating and prevents the motor from drawing more amperage than its rated load.
 This can occur when the motor circuit is protected by a circuit breaker rated higher than the full-load current of the motor.
+Overload relays are one of the most important electrical control panel components for protecting machinery in continuous industrial processes.

 Motor Starter

 A motor starter is a device that combines a contactor and an overload relay to control the electrical output to a motor when starting and also protect against overload while the motor is running.
 It often includes a modular assembly and a manual on/off switch.
+The motor starter is a foundational panel component in any industrial electric panel that controls electromechanical machinery.

 A PLC is an industrial computer specifically designed to control production processes, such as moving equipment and machines on an assembly line.
 PLCs are programmed using a specific computer language and are designed to operate in factory conditions that may include high noise and vibration levels.
 To control equipment and processes, PLCs monitor sensor input statuses to control outputs like motors, HMIs, valves, lights, and solenoids.
+The PLC is arguably the most important of all industrial electrical panel components in a modern automated industrial process electrical panel.

 Ethernet Switch